William & Lois Matthews Samuel Pepys Lectures

 February 2, 2012

-James Hankins (Professor of History, Harvard University)
+James Hankins (Harvard University)

 “The Study of Renaissance Latin Literature: Its Past and Its Prospects”